What are your Rights if you are Arrested

 Police Arrest Procedure

-Police must adhere to a strict procedure whenever they arrest a person.
+Police must adhere to a strict procedure whenever they arrest a person and send them through the criminal justice system.

 Firstly, the arresting officers must identify themselves as police.
 They should also inform the suspect that they are being arrested, as well as informing them of the crime they are suspected to have committed.
 Next, police will explain that the individual is being detained and is not free to leave.